JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-integrate-in-existing-app.md

 This tutorial uses a [sample Android application](https://github.com/Kotlin/kmm-integration-sample) with a single screen for entering a username and password.
 The credentials are validated and saved to an in-memory database.

-If you aren't familiar with Kotlin Multiplatform Mobile, you can learn how to [create and configure a cross-platform moblie application from scratch](multiplatform-mobile-create-first-app.md) first.
+If you aren't familiar with Kotlin Multiplatform Mobile, you can learn how to [create and configure a cross-platform mobile application from scratch](multiplatform-mobile-create-first-app.md) first.

 ## Prepare an environment for development